 CorVel was incorporated in Delaware in 1987, and its principal executive offices are located at 5128 Apache Plume Road, Suite 400, Fort Worth, Texas 76109.
 The Company's telephone number is (817) 390-1416.
 The Company maintains a nationwide presence across a network of branches, and our Fort Worth, Texas location provides a centrally located hub for the Company.
-The location provides a sizable property footprint, a concentrated number of employees, and serve as the site for this year's annual meeting of stockholders.
-Additionally, our Dallas-Fort Worth metropolitan area offices perform both worker's compensation and group health services.
-We believe the location of our headquarters puts us in the best position for future growth across our business in these area or service.
+The location provides a sizable property footprint and a concentrated number of employees.
+Additionally, our Dallas-Fort Worth metropolitan area offices perform both workers' compensation and group health services.
+We believe the location of our headquarters puts us in the best position for future growth across our business in these areas of service.